devsiddu/library-management/README.md

    ```

 2. **Set Up the Database:**
-   - Import the provided `library.sql` file into MySQL.
+   - Import the provided `library_db.sql` file into MySQL.
-   - Create a database named `library` (or as per the project setup).
+   - Create a database named `library_db` (or as per the project setup).
-   - Update database credentials in the `config.php` file.
+   - Update database credentials in the `db_connection.php` file.

 3. **Run the Application:**
    - Place the project folder in the web server's root directory (e.g., `htdocs` for XAMPP).